 - 1. The student is expected to respect the time commit the preceptor is making for the student's clinical education. - 2.
-The student is responsible for attending all of their clinical rotation assignments. - a.
-If the student cannot be at their clinical rotation during scheduled times due to athletic competition, illness or family emergency, the student must contact their preceptor as soon as possible. - b.
-If the student would like to request an absence from their clinical rotation for any other reason, they must complete and submit the Request of Absence from Clinical Experience form to the CCE at least 2-days prior to the start of your absence (see appendix F). - 3.
-Students should use their time in the clinical setting as a learning situation. - a.
+Students are required to have at least one day off a week (7-days) from their clinical rotations. - 3.
+The student is responsible for attending all their clinical rotation assignments. - a.
+If the student cannot be at their clinical rotation during scheduled times due to athletic competition, illness, mental health, or family emergency, the student must contact their preceptor as soon as possible. - b.
+Students should be excused from their clinical experiences if possible for program functions (guest speakers, conference attendance, meetings, etc.). - c.
+If the student would like to request an absence from their clinical rotation for any other reason, they must complete and submit the Request of Absence from Clinical Experience form to the CCE at least 2-days prior to the start of your absence (see appendix G). - 4.
+Students should use their time in the clinical setting as a learning situation.

+- a.
 If there is not much to do, students should use this time to practice their clinical skills. - b.
 Don't just put in the required number of hours.
 Make it a quality experience.